PixarAnimationStudios/ruby-jss/README-2.0.0.md

 ```

 ### JSS::CONFIG
-<a id="markdown-jss%3A%3Aconfig" name="jss%3A%3Aconfig"></a>

-This also should never have been a constant.
+This should never have been a constant.
 Use Jamf.config.
 JSS::CONFIG will go away eventually.

 ### Jamf::Connection instance methods `#next_refresh`, `#secs_to_refresh`, &  `#time_to_refresh`
-<a id="markdown-jamf%3A%3Aconnection-instance-methods-%23next_refresh%2C-%23secs_to_refresh%2C-%26--%23time_to_refresh" name="jamf%3A%3Aconnection-instance-methods-%23next_refresh%2C-%23secs_to_refresh%2C-%26--%23time_to_refresh"></a>

 These values are actually part of the token used by the connection, not the conection itself.
 Replace them with `#token.next_refresh`, `#token.secs_to_refresh`, & `#token.time_to_refresh`

 ### Cross-object validation in setters
-<a id="markdown-cross-object-validation-in-setters" name="cross-object-validation-in-setters"></a>

 Most 'setters' (methods that let you set values for the attributes of an object) in ruby-jss perform some kind of validation to make sure the value you're trying to set is valid for that attribute.
 While still true, in v2.0 and up, this validation will be much more limited, mostly to ensuring the new value is of the correct type, e.g. an integer or a string, or a Jamf::Timestamp.